UnfinishedStuff/5x5_RGB_breakout/README.md

 This is a home-made library for the Pimoroni 5x5 RGB breakout.
 I really just wanted to write one myself for the challenge.

+Current state:  roughly functional, but needs documentation and additional functions.